guptaanu412/example-course-specs/README.md

 <em>

+Our introduction to the Unix shell will help two learners, but won't be much use to a third:

 - [Jasmine](https://github.com/datacamp/learner-profiles#jasmine)
   has never used a command line shell.
   This course will give her a basic understanding of Unix